(Last Updated on : 21-05-2019)

 .
 Getting converted into Buddhism

 The Buddhist form of architecture had originated during the reign of Ashoka.
-Buddhist temples and stupas built by the king bears testimony to the Buddhist philosophy and ideals.
-The Buddhist temples were primarily used as seats of worship and also for religious teachings.
-Generally it has been found that the Hinayana
+Buddhist Monasteries and stupas built by the king bears testimony to the Buddhist philosophy

 The common trend among the Hinayana